tkoukpari/blog-src/src/2025-06-01-python-lists.md

 let things = [ "hi"; 1 ]
 ```

-and BAM! just like python...
+and BAM just like python... but "typed"

 ```python
 things = [ "hi", 1 ]